madhavaggar/fairness-in-ml/README.md

 # Fairness in Machine Learning

 This project demonstrates how make fair machine learning models.
+We would like to give credits to: https://github.com/equialgo/fairness-in-ml/, whose code we have borrowed and modified for the purposes of this assignment.

 ## Notebooks